 - Dental abscess or tooth infection is also common cause of tooth sensitivity.

 Dr. Sahakyan suggests a few simple remedies to help deal with tooth sensitivity.
 You may try these but most important, if the problem still persists, visit your Glendale dentist soon.

 - Avoid Aggressive Brushing – Sometimes brushing too hard or too frequently may lead to sensitivity.
-Try changing your toothbrush at the earliest.
-Using a soft-bristle toothbrush just about twice a day can help.
+Try changing your toothbrush as the earliest.
+Using a soft-bristled toothbrush just about twice a day can help.
 Don’t brush too fast or roughly on your teeth.

 - Change Your Toothpaste – Switching to a toothpaste specially designed for sensitive teeth can also help solve the problem.
 You may consult your Glendale dental clinic for expert advice on which toothpaste would suit you the best.

 Tooth sensitivity is common and curable too.
-Visit your Emergency Dentist Glendale, Dr. Sahakyan today or call for an appointment at 1-818-578-2324 today.
-He would be able to further assist you on remedial measures for dealing with tooth sensitivity.
+Visit your Emergency Dentist in Glendale, Dr. Sahakyan today or call for an appointment at 1-818-578-2324 today.
+He would be able to further assist you with remedial measures for dealing with tooth sensitivity.